DOXORUBICIN

 Adults: Depends on tumor type, cardiac or hepatic function and concurrent chemotherapy.

-The recommended dose as single agent: 60-75 mg/m2 by I.V. injection, once every three weeks.
-Alternative dose schedule: 20 mg/m2 I.V., for three consecutive days, once every three weeks.
-Maximum cumulative dose: 550 mg/m2
+2 I.V., for three consecutive days, once every three weeks.
+Maximum cumulative dose: 550 mg/m

 Combination therapy: Dosage should be decreased when combination with other cytostatic drugs with any similar toxicity is used.
-If a patient received mediastinal irradiation, has concomitant heart disease, or is also treated with other cardiotoxic, non-anthracycline oncolytics, recommended maximum cumulative dose is 450 mg/m2
+If a patient received mediastinal irradiation, has concomitant heart disease, or is also treated with other cardiotoxic, non-anthracycline oncolytics, recommended maximum cumulative dose is 450 mg/m

 Hepatic dysfunction: Dosage should be reduced.
 If bilirubin is elevated, dosage should be reduced as follows: Serum bilirubin 12-30 mg: ½ of normal dose; bilirubin >30mg: ¼ of normal dose.